sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

  1 file changed, 1 insertion(+)
 ```

-If we do a `git log` we observe that a new commit was added:
+If we run `git log` we observe that a new commit has been added:

 ```bash
 commit 4302a8d221381b27ff57bb0e6a063050c48f1260 (HEAD -> main)